Viviane Barnett Fellowship for Food System Leaders

 2020 – present

-The Viviane Barnett Fellowship for Food System Leaders is an 18-month long program designed to build the capacity of experienced and aspiring food systems leaders of color in Oregon.
+The Viviane Barnett Fellowship for Food System Leaders is a program designed to build the capacity of experienced and aspiring food systems leaders of color in Oregon.
 Fellows develop, implement, and advocate for food system projects that promote restorative growing practices, community empowerment, food sovereignty, land and water stewardship, and climate justice.

 This fellowship is open to Black, Indigenous, and people of color (BIPOC) at all stages of their food systems learning journey.
 Fellows will come from a wide variety of backgrounds such as farming, land justice advocacy, entrepreneurship, policy, public health, climate justice organizing, and more.